dmak/jaxb-xew-plugin/README.md

 </settings>
 ```
 * Make sure you have git ≥ v1.7.10 installed, otherwise you may face [this bug#341221](https://bugs.eclipse.org/bugs/show_bug.cgi?id=341221).
-* You need to put JAXB API ≥ v2.2.3 to `jre/lib/endorsed` directory of JDK which is used to build the project.
+* In case JDK  you need to put JAXB API ≥ v2.2.3 to `jre/lib/endorsed` directory of JDK which is used to build the project.
 Otherwise build will fail with `java.lang.NoSuchMethodError: javax.xml.bind.annotation.XmlElementWrapper.required()Z`.
 * For Hudson freestyle job specify:
   * Pre-release step `git checkout master; git reset --hard origin/master` (see [Can't get automated release working with Hudson + Git + Maven Release Plugin](http://stackoverflow.com/questions/1877027) for more details about the problem).
   * Next step (release):